yakupcatalkaya/recommender_system/README.md

 To specify userId, -u anyInteger should be written.

-To extact dataset from zip file, -e True should be written.
+To extract dataset from zip file, -e True should be written.

 To download the dataset from its source, -d True should be written.